-As previously noted, the question of whether an employer can discharge an employee for his or her offduty use of medical marijuana becomes more difficult for employers in one of the 24 jurisdictions that have legalized medical marijuana.
+As previously noted, the question of whether an employer can discharge an employee for his or her offduty use of medical marijuana becomes more difficult for employers in one of the 30 jurisdictions that have legalized medical marijuana.

-Generally, employers in most of these states can continue to discharge applicants or employees for testing positive for marijuana regardless of the circumstances.
-Several court cases have supported this notion and have upheld this right of an employer to enforce a drug-free workplace policy and terminate an applicant or employee for a positive drug test even though the applicant or employee produced a valid medical marijuana prescription.
-However, what makes this issue challenging for employers is that these cases are generally concentrated in states with medical marijuana statutes that explicitly state that employers have no duty to accommodate medical marijuana users, or are otherwise silent on the issue.
+Generally, few states remain that have laws allowing employers to implement a policy of discharging applicants or employees for testing positive for marijuana regardless of the circumstances.

+Some cases have analyzed states' statutory language and have upheld an employer's right to enforce a drug-free workplace policy and terminate an applicant or employee for a positive drug test even though the applicant or employee produced a valid medical marijuana prescription.
+However, it is important to note that these cases are generally concentrated in states with medical marijuana statutes that explicitly state that employers have no duty to accommodate medical marijuana users, are silent on the issue, or where courts refuse to interpret statutory anti-discrimination provisions broadly.

-The employer's rights and responsibilities with respect to enforcing a drug-free workplace policy become more complicated when the state's medical marijuana statute explicitly provides protection for medical marijuana users through anti-discrimination or reasonable accommodation provisions addressed at employers.
-Thus,
+The employer's rights and responsibilities with respect to enforcing a drug-free workplace policy become more complicated when courts broadly interpret anti-discrimination language in state medical marijuana laws, finding an implicit protection for medical marijuana users in the employment context.
+Further, employers with zero-tolerance policies face the highest risk in states where medical marijuana statutes explicitly provide ld. at 397 n.3.

-8 See EEOC v.
+See EEOC v.
 The Pines of Clarkston, Inc., Civil Action No. 2:13-cv-14076 (E.D.
 Mich.
 Feb.
 6, 2015).

-^{6 700} F.3d 394 (9th Cir.
+F.3d 394 (9th Cir.
 2012).